-More tools for more reach
+More tools for greater reach

-MPT has a 49-year track record as a resource for Maryland and Marylanders.
+MPT has a 50-year track record as a resource for Maryland and Marylanders.
 In the first four decades of its life, MPT was most closely identified with the TV screen.
-However, in the past decade in particular, more technological tools have enabled MPT to be bigger than television.
-Substantial communications for, by, and with Marylanders occurs through the station's websites that account for some 30 million page views annually.
-A new MPT app enables Marylanders to interact with their public TV station on tablets and smart phones.
-Indeed, a TV set is no longer needed to view MPT content owing to the for-online-only productions discussed above that can be seen by thousands of web viewers thanks to MPT Digital Studios.
-For instance, the initial Digital Studios offering, Voices of Baltimore: Black, White & Gray, covered the turmoil and aftermath of the April 2015 riots in Baltimore while more recent offerings have featured, among other topics, a look at Maryland's wonderful state parks.
+However, in the past decade, more technological tools have enabled MPT to be bigger than television.

+Substantial communications for, by, and, with Marylanders occur through the station's websites that account for some 30 million pageviews annually.
+The MPT app enables Marylanders to interact with their public TV station on tablets and smart phones.
+Indeed, a TV set is no longer needed to view MPT content owing to the digital-first productions discussed above that can be seen by thousands of web viewers thanks to MPT Digital Studios.
+For instance, the initial Digital Studios offering, Voices of Baltimore: Black, White & Gray, covered the turmoil and aftermath of the April 2015 riots in Baltimore while more recent offerings have featured, among other topics, a look at Maryland's wonderful state parks, Historic St. Mary's City, and NASA's Solar Dynamics Observatory.

 MPT's YouTube channel, podcasts, and social media outlets all enhance the civic discourse, entertainment, and story-telling that earlier was relegated to a non-mobile TV set in the home.
-MPT today truly is everywhere.
+Today, MPT truly is everywhere.